DasFranck/LHR_API/Readme.md

 # Luxury Handbag on Rakuten - The API
-A python module which parse Rakuten.co.jp and return a list of items.
+A python module which parse Rakuten.co.jp and return a list of luxury handbags.

 ## Installation
 Go in the main directory and just do: